kkamara/python-selenium/README.md

 ## Proven in a production environment <a name="proven"></a>

 Use this section if you are not working with Docker.
+You are only concerned with the installation of chromedriver.

 [Getting up and running on amazon ec2 cross-platform win, mac, linux.](https://raw.githubusercontent.com/kkamara/php-scraper/develop/scripts/setup-project.sh)